-Details - Labor Market Regulation in Morocco
+Details - Employing Workers in Morocco

 Answer Hiring Fixed-term contracts prohibited for permanent tasks?
-Yes Maximum length of a single fixed-term contract (months) 12.0 Maximum length of fixed-term contracts, including renewals (months) 12.0 Minimum wage applicable to the worker assumed in the case study (US\$/month) 256.9 Ratio of minimum wage to value added per worker 0.7 Maximum length of probationary period (months) 1.5 Working hours Standard workday 8.0 Maximum number of working days per week 6.0 Premium for night work (% of hourly pay) 0.0 Premium for work on weekly rest day (% of hourly pay) 0.0 Premium for overtime work (% of hourly pay) 25.0 Restrictions on night work?
-No Whether nonpregnant and nonnursing women can work the same night hours as men Yes Restrictions on weekly holiday?
+Yes Maximum length of a single fixed-term contract (months) 12.0 Maximum length of fixed-term contracts, including renewals (months) 12.0 Minimum wage applicable to the worker assumed in the case study (US\$/month) 266.4 Ratio of minimum wage to value added per worker 0.7 Maximum length of probationary period (months) 1.5 Working hours Standard workday 8.0 Maximum number of working days per week 6.0 Premium for night work (% of hourly pay) 0.0 Premium for work on weekly rest day (% of hourly pay) 0.0 Premium for overtime work (% of hourly pay) 25.0 Restrictions on night work?
+No Restrictions on weekly holiday?
 Yes Restrictions on overtime work?
 No Paid annual leave for a worker with 1 year of tenure (working days) 18.0 Paid annual leave for a worker with 5 years of tenure (working days) 19.5 Paid annual leave for a worker with 10 years of tenure (working days) 21.0 Paid annual leave (average for workers with 1, 5 and 10 years of tenure, in working days) 19.5 Redundancy rules Dismissal due to redundancy allowed by law?
 Yes Third-party notification if one worker is dismissed?
 Yes Third-party approval if one worker is dismissed?
 Yes Third-party notification if nine workers are dismissed?
-Yes

-Third-party approval if nine workers are dismissed?
+Yes Third-party approval if nine workers are dismissed?
 Yes Retraining or reassignment obligation before redundancy?
 Yes Priority rules for redundancies?
 Yes Priority rules for reemployment?
-Yes Redundancy cost Notice period for redundancy dismissal for a worker with 1 year of tenure 4.3 Notice period for redundancy dismissal for a worker with 5 years of tenure 8.7 Notice period for redundancy dismissal for a worker with 10 years of tenure 8.7 Notice period for redundancy dismissal (average for workers with 1, 5 and 10 years of tenure) 7.2 Severance pay for redundancy dismissal for a worker with 1 year of tenure 2.2
+Yes Redundancy cost Notice period for redundancy dismissal for a worker with 1 year of tenure (weeks of salary) 4.3 Notice period for redundancy dismissal for a worker with 5 years of tenure (weeks of salary) 8.7 Notice period for redundancy dismissal for a worker with 10 years of tenure (weeks of salary) 8.7 Notice period for redundancy dismissal (average for workers with 1, 5 and 10 years of tenure, in weeks of salary) 7.2 Severance pay for redundancy dismissal for a worker with 1 year of tenure (weeks of salary) 2.2 Severance pay for redundancy dismissal for a worker with 5 years of tenure (weeks of salary) 10.9